kannankvs/md2/Command-Reference.md

 This command is used to load the configuration from configDB.
 This command needs root privileges.
 If the optional parameter FILENAME is not specified, it loads the /etc/sonic/config_db.json that exists in the device.
 If user wants to load a different configuration database file, users shall copy the file into the device and loads it using the optional argument FILENAME.
+TBD: To be verified.
+This command does not clear the running configuration.
+If users had done configuration changes on top of the already saved config_db.json, those configuration shall remain in running configuration even after loading the new configuration.
+Since configuration loading is always incremental, this command shall apply only the additional configuration present in the input file (or config_db.json) on top of running configuration.
 When user specifies the optional argument "-y" or "--yes", this command forces the loading without prompting the user for confirmation.
 If the argument is not specified, it prompts the user to confirm whether user really wants to load this configuration file.